 Eric’s Visit in 90 minutes

 To be completely honest: You could spend a whole day at the American Museum of Natural History NY and still not see everything.
-The museum is 190,000 square metres big after all!
+The museum is 2,000,000 square feet (190,000 m2) big after all!
 My first visit is usually to the dinosaurs.
 Go to the fourth floor and find the exhibit “AMNH 5027” in the Hall of Saurischian Dinosaurs.
-It has a jaw that stretches up to 1.2 metres and really tiny arms.
+It has a jaw that stretches up to 4 feet (1.2 m) and really tiny arms.
 Better known under the name Tyrannosaurus rex or “Rexy”, this predator really lived up to its name.